Cipherkrish69x/solidity-formal-verification-dafny/README.md

 ---

-Expected Output
-Verification Success
-When Dafny successfully verifies that the Solidity contract satisfies the formal specification, the output will indicate that the contract meets the desired conditions.

-Example:

-diff
-Copy code
+# Output After Successful Verification

 Verification successful for contract UserBalance.sol

 Properties:
 - The balance can only increase after a deposit.
+PASSED
 - The balance remains non-negative.
-- The contract behaves as expected according to the Dafny specification.
+PASSED

-No errors were found.
+No errors found.
-Verification Failure
-If there is a failure in verification (for instance, if the formal properties were incorrectly defined), the output would indicate the failed conditions or errors.

-Example:

-vbnet
-Copy code
+# Output After Failed Verification

 Verification failed for contract UserBalance.sol

 Properties:
 - The balance can only increase after a deposit.
 FAILED
 - The balance remains non-negative.
 PASSED
-- Additional properties to check balance consistency were not met.

 Errors:
-- Property violation: The balance was not properly updated in certain cases (e.g., when zero deposit was made).
+- Property violation: The balance was not properly updated in certain cases
-How the Verification Works
-The Dafny specification (UserBalanceSpec.dvy) checks whether the condition updated_balance >= initial_balance + amount holds true after a deposit.
-If this property is met, it confirms that the balance only increases after a deposit and maintains non-negativity.

-If the specification passes, the verification will output a success message, confirming that the contract behaves as expected.

 ---